silverstripe/developer-docs/en/02_Developer_Guides/10_Email/index.md

 Alternatively you can provide a different `DSN` to select any of the Transport classes provided natively by `symfony/mailer` or other compatible third-party transports.
 For more information and to see what other transports are available see the [symfony/mailer transport types](https://symfony.com/doc/current/mailer.html#using-a-3rd-party-transport).

-[hint]
+> [!TIP]
-The format for the DSN is exactly as defined in the symfony docs linked above.
+> The format for the DSN is exactly as defined in the symfony docs linked above.
 Some common examples are listed below.
-[/hint]

 To set the DSN string in an environment variable (recommended):